JamesCDonnelly/ThaumicRevelations/docs/Wardenic_Upgrades.md

 * Ordo:
     * reduce Ordo vis cost by 10% per Armor piece
     * ignore damage dealt by Zombies, Skeletons, Withers and Nether mobs (only when full set is being worn)
-    * return 15% of damage per Armor piece if it was dealt by Zombies, Skeletons, Withers or Nether mobs
+    * return 15% of damage per Armor piece if it was dealt by Undead or Nether mobs
     * remove effects (only when full set is being worn):
         * Wither
         * Blindness